- Last Updated: Tuesday, 07 May 2019 10:18

 Only the ten highest-ranking submissions will be accepted for the final round of the competition.
 Your video needs to be engaging.
 It needs to clearly explain the strengths of the design and why it will appeal to your target audience.

 It is expected that teams will modify their games after submitting a video, but only one video may be submitted.
-Judges on the day of the event will not see the videos.
+Judges will not see the videos.
 They will make their final judgments based on the live demos given during the event.

 IT'S ALL ABOUT THE POTENTIAL FUN AND MARKETABILITY OF YOUR GAME.
 MAKE US WANT TO RUSH OUT AND BUY IT.